Use the Intune Tenant Status page

 By default, the 10 most recent and active messages display.
 To view older messages, select See past Messages to open the Message center in the Microsoft 365 admin center.

-You can only set up your communication preferences for Intune News through the Microsoft 365 admin center.
+You can only set up your communication preferences for Intune Message center through the Microsoft 365 admin center.